Posted on behalf of Stephens, Anderson & Cummings on Nov 05, 2015 in Product Liability

 When large manufacturers put the lives of their consumers at risk, they should be held accountable for their actions.
 The product liability lawyers at Stephens, Anderson & Cummings strive to do just that by defending the rights of the injured.

-If you have been injured by a defective Takata airbag or any other defective product, do not hesitate to contact our offices for a free consultation to discuss your legal rights.
+If you have been injured by a defective Takata airbag or any other defective product, do not hesitate to contact a personal injury lawyer from our offices for a free consultation to discuss your legal rights.